halkyonio/operator/README.md

 **Remark** the following command fails `oc create -f https://raw.githubusercontent.com/operator-framework/operator-lifecycle-manager/master/deploy/upstream/quickstart/olm.yaml` as some resources can't be installed
 .
 This is the reason why all the resources are installed individually.

-When installed, deploy the marketplace resources responsible to manage the different operators under an `Operatorhub`.
+When installed, deploy the marketplace resources responsible to manage the different operators under the `Operatorhub`.
 ```bash
 echo "Install marketplace"
 oc create -f https://raw.githubusercontent.com/operator-framework/operator-marketplace/master/deploy/upstream/01_namespace.yaml